Ecl1pseX/DRDO-InterIIT-2022/README.md

 (position, orientation and velocity).
 - Feedback- A reliable real-time feedback loop of the UGV’s state is built.
 This achieves 2 things.
   - The controller’s next instruction is based on the UGV’s current state.
-Hence feedback allows the controller to publish optimal instructions.
+Hence the feedback loop allows the controller to publish optimal instructions.
   - It mitigates the chances of derailing of the UGV.